Developer Resources

 • trial: Avoid.
 Rephrase as try free for 14 days.

 1Password mini Note capitalization.
-Only use when referring to the interface that appears in 1Password 7 or earlier when you click the 1Password icon in the toolbar in Safari, the menu bar on Mac, or the notification area on Windows.
+Only use when referring to the interface that appears in 1Password 7 or earlier when you click the 1Password icon in the toolbar in Safari, the menu bar on Mac, or the system tray on Windows.
 Don’t shorten to mini.
 See also 1Password.

 1Password SCIM Bridge Note capitalization.
 OK to use the SCIM bridge after first occurrence.
 For possessives, use your SCIM bridge.